nuggxyz/buildrc/docs/reference/md/buildrc_version.md

-  -l, --latest-tag-override string       The tag to use -p, --patch                            shortcut for --patch-indicator=x --commit-message-override=x -i, --patch-indicator string           The ref to calculate the patch from (default "patch") -n, --pr-number int                    The pr number to set -t, --type string                      The type of commit to calculate (default "local")
+  -l, --latest-tag-override string       The tag to use -p, --patch                            shortcut for --patch-indicator=x --commit-message-override=x -i, --patch-indicator string           The ref to calculate the patch from (default "patch") -n, --pr-number uint                   The pr number to set -t, --type string                      The type of commit to calculate (default "local")
 ```